What's the best way out of this hole?

 First off, it sounds like you are doing a bunch of things right.
 Kudos to you.

 Getting out of debt should not be a sprint, but a balanced approach.
 The drive to want to borrow from the retirement funds feels as if you want the debt gone quickly and that's a way to get to some money to do it.

 I never like to see people touch retirement funds in situations like this.
 Those funds are easy to borrow but very hard to restore to put yourself back in the same financial position.
-Just think if you had done this even 18 months ago, you would have lost out of the massive increase in stock values in that time.
-You'd probably have to add gobs of additional cash into your investments to get back to the current balances you would have missed out on.

 I think the smarter approach is to use a measured approach like that offered by ReadyForZero.
 The organization and online plan will give you a framework to follow to pay off your debt using the money you have on hand.

 Once your credit gets better, you could consider an unsecured debt consolidation loan from LendingClub.com or Prosper.com and pay off that remaining credit card debt without sacrificing your retirement.